PennLINC/qsirecon/docs/input_data.rst

 To use the UK BioBank preprocessed dMRI data, specify ``--input-type ukb``.
 Note that the transforms to/from MNI space are not able to be used at this time.
-This means that a new spatial normalization will have to be estimated in order to use any of the workflows that require one.
+This means that a new spatial normalization will have to be estimated in order to use any of the pipelines that require one.
 Also note that only DSI_Studio recon-specs have been tested for UKB inputs.

 HCP Young Adult Preprocessed Data